wuyuwenj/JS_project/README.md

 Background

-A shady company is secretly planning something in the top of the building… You as a spy is going to climb up to the top and fight enemies on the way up to find the secret...
+"Pixel Quack Quest: The Dungeon Rescue" is a game in which players must locate and rescue a group of missing ducks.
+Players must interact with characters and collect clues to uncover the ducks' whereabouts.

 Rules:
-1)	You will have 1 live on each level, try to avoid enemies or destroy them with shooting
+1)	You will have 1 live on each level, try to avoid enemies and get over the hurdles
-2)	You can move shoot and jump
+2)	You can move left, right and jump

 Functionality